photo credit: Australian Raven by Sputnik Sputnik as presented in Birdlife Australia Bird-friendly Rodent Control 2025 brochure.

 When we decide to use rodent baits around our homes and workplaces, our choices can have a serious impact on the native wildlife around us.

-Find out more in the 2-page BirdLife “Bird-friendly Rodent Control” document provided below:
+Find out more in the 2-page BirdLife “Bird-friendly Rodent Control” document from the following link: Birdlife Australia Bird-friendly Rodent Control

 Recent Comments